LoveJustice/tinyhands-client/README.md

 `gulp test:auto`	  -> To run Karma tests and watch changes

 #### E2E Testing
-* Requires confirguration of `protractor.config.js` for your enviroment/browser
+**Note: Requires confirguration of `protractor.config.js` for your enviroment/browser and what test files to test**
-* `webdriver-manager start` -> Must be running in a separate terminal tab before launching protractor
+`webdriver-manager start` -> Must be running in a separate terminal tab before launching protractor
-* `gulp protractor`		-> To run Protractor e2e tests
+`gulp protractor`		-> To run Protractor e2e tests
-* `gulp protractor:src`	-> To run Protractor e2e tests from src
+`gulp protractor:src`	-> To run Protractor e2e tests from src
-* `gulp protractor:dist`	-> To run Protractor e2e tests from compiled build
+`gulp protractor:dist`	-> To run Protractor e2e tests from compiled build

 #### Misc
 `gulp build`	-> To Build project